Delhi Cong stages protest demanding withdrawal of hike in PPAC rate | Headlines

 - India

-The Delhi Congress on Friday staged a protest at Chief Minister Arvind Kejriwal's residence demanding the withdrawal of the hike in power purchase adjustment cost (PPAC) imposed by power distribution companies on consumers.
+The Delhi Congress on Friday staged a protest at Chief Minister Arvind Kejriwal's residence demanding the rollback of the hike in power purchase adjustment cost (PPAC) imposed by power distribution companies on consumers.

-Party sources said that several leaders and workers of the Congress' Delhi unit encircled the chief minister's residence, holding banners and raising slogans against the Kejriwal government, they said.
+Party sources said several leaders and workers of the Congress' Delhi unit encircled the chief minister's residence, holding banners and raising slogans against the Kejriwal government.

-Earlier, Delhi Congress president Anil Kumar said the consumers are in for a ''huge shock'' in their electricity bills as the Delhi Electricity Regulatory Commission (DERC) has allowed a hike in the PPAC.
+Addressing the Congress workers, the party's Delhi unit president Anil Kumar said Chief Minister Arvind Kejriwal made a ''false promise'' of providing subsidised power to Delhiites.

+''Before becoming chief minister, Kejriwal spoke about loot of public money by power companies and demanded a CAG audit of the accounts of the DISCOMS.
+After becoming chief minister, Kejriwal changed his stance and started playing to the tunes of the power companies,'' Kumar alleged.

 A power department official said the hike was made by the power discoms after approval by the DERC due to an increase in prices of fuels such as coal and gas.